Best AI Tools for Staffing Agency Accounts Receivable in 2026

 Daylit — Best for Mid-Market Staffing Agencies Needing AR + Capital Products

-• Limitations: Newer platform than legacy AR competitors.
+• Limitation: Newer platform than legacy AR competitors.
 VMS integration requires API configuration rather than pre-built connectors.

 Quadient AR — Best for Mid-to-Large Staffing Firms with Complex Workflows